 Why does plantar fasciitis occur?

-Plantar fasciitis is the most common cause of heel pain, with a population prevalence of 10%.
-It is more common in women than men.
-Risk factors include flat or hollow feet, excessive pronation of the foot, obesity, prolonged periods of standing, or shortened calves.
+Plantar fasciitis is the most common cause of heel pain, with a population prevalence of about 10%.
+It is more common in women than in men.
+Risk factors include flat feet or high arches, excessive foot pronation, obesity, prolonged standing, or tight calf muscles.

 How is plantar fasciitis treated?

-Several authors have published reports on the use of platelet-rich plasma (PRP) in the treatment of plantar fasciitis/fascioses.
-As we have seen in other articles, PRP has anti-inflammatory and regenerative properties, mediated by the high concentration of platelet-derived growth factors and anti-inflammatory cytokines.
+Several studies support the use of platelet-rich plasma (PRP) for treating plantar fasciitis/fasciopathy.
+As described in other articles, PRP has anti-inflammatory and regenerative properties, thanks to its high concentration of platelet-derived growth factors and anti-inflammatory cytokines.

-There are multiple publications comparing the use of PRP with other treatments such as corticosteroids, shock waves, or the patient's own whole blood.
-All of these studies attempt to evaluate which infiltration treatment is most beneficial in the short, medium, and long term.
+Many studies have compared PRP with other treatments such as corticosteroids, shockwaves, or autologous whole blood.
+These trials aim to evaluate which injection treatment provides better results in the short, medium, and long term.

-Do you suffer from plantar fasciitis?
-Make an appointment with Dr. Jordi Jiménez.
-He will see you in the center of Palma de Mallorca and help you regain your quality of life.
+Suffering from plantar fasciitis?
+Book an appointment with Dr. Jordi Jiménez.
+He will attend to you at the Palma de Mallorca clinic and help you regain your quality of life.

 RELATED NEWS